Miss Perú 1959

 The Miss Perú 1959 pageant was held on July 15, 1959.
-That year, 33 candidates from different districts, cities and regions of Peru were enroll, Sixteen candidates survived the first cut and competed for the two national crowns, culminating in the final night.
+That year, 33 candidates from different districts, cities and regions of Peru were enrolled, Sixteen candidates survived the first cut and competed for the two national crowns, culminating in the final night.
 The chosen winners represented Peru at the Miss Universe 1959 and, for the first time, at Miss World 1959.
 The rest of the finalists would enter different pageants.